Curriculum Intent and Design

 We operate a two-stage approach to our options process, providing two opportunities for students to make decisions regarding their future path.

-In the spring term of Year 8, students are able to make choices about the ‘wider’ subjects they take forward.
-All students will continue to learn History, Geography and French alongside the usual core of English, Maths, Science, PE and PSRE.
+In the spring term of Year 8, students are able to make choices about the ‘wider’ subjects they take forward outside of their EBACC subjects.
+All students will continue to learn History, Geography, French, German and Computer Science alongside the usual core of English, Maths, Science, PE, PSHE, and RE.

 |Year 8 Choices(Year 9 Curriculum)||Year 9 Choices(Year 10 and 11 Curriculum)|